venuswku/CoastSnap/README.md

     - `#uploadedImg`: selector for elements with a property of `id="uploadedImg"`
     - `h1`: selector for elements with a `<h1>` tag
 - `App.js`: contains all possible routes for the website.
+  - `ThemeProvider` is used to override default Material UI (MUI) styling.
+  - `WebsiteContext` provides the following for any component or page to use:
+    - `scrollElement`: element to scroll to when the homepage is loaded.
+    - `setScrollElement`: sets the new element to scroll to.
+    - `confirmUpload`: boolean (true or false value) that determines whether or not to show the image upload confirmation popup.
+    - `setConfirmUpload`: function used to open and close the popup for confirming an image upload.
+    - `uploadProgess`: percentage of image that was uploaded; -1 if upload was unsuccessful.
+    - `setUploadProgress`: function used to set the image upload progress.

 ## Create New Components
 To create a new component, add a new `ComponentName.js` file in `src/components` and copy the following: